MiquelJaume/sportsclub/README.md

 > Migration files are generated for each app separately.

-While we are in the development environment, if we need to reset (drop and recreate) the database, we can do so using the following command:
+While we are in the development environment, if we need to delete the data in the database, we can do so using the following command:

 ```bash
 cd ~/Projects/sportsclub/sportsclub
 python manage.py flush --no-input
 ```

+> The command `manage.py flush` keeps the schema intact, but it reloads the initial data fixtures, if any.

 Then migrate: